 An Internet Connection

 Most of us have an Internet connection these days, but as you’ll be working from home, it’s important to be sure that it’s fast and reliable like internet packages offered by ATT Bundles (check it out).
 If you don’t have a good, consistent connection, it’s going to cause problems.
 If you find that you frequently can’t get work done because your Internet’s down, you’ll eventually lose clients, or be forced to return to the office if you’re an employee.

 You may not think you’ll use a printer/scanner much in your day-to-day tasks, but they’re relatively inexpensive – in fact, you can get a wireless color printer with a copier and scanner for well under $100.
 You’ll need it for signing forms, contracts, and more.

 When you’re working all day at a desk, your chair is something you shouldn’t skimp on.
 It’s worth it to invest in a high-quality chair which you should not only be able to adjust the height, but look for something that’s shaped to match the natural contour of your spine to provide lumbar support.
 If it has armrests, it will help take some of the strain off your neck and shoulders.
 The armrests should also be adjustable so that you can position them in a way that is most comfortable for resting your arms, which means you’ll be less likely to slouch.

 Antivirus software like Norton is a must.
 Acrobat Reader and Adobe Flash are essential too, and they’re both free.
 While Microsoft Word is commonly used by many, Google Docs is another option and it’s free for personal use.
 Skype is generally the go-to-app for video calls and it’s also free – you’ll be able to video chat with multiple recipients, send instant messages and call both mobile phones and landlines in countries across the globe.
+There are plenty of other real time video chat software that you can look at using as well.
 You might want to consider time tracking software like Toggl too.